castai/terraform-provider-castai/README.md

 $ make test
 ```

-Releasing the Provider
+Releasing the provider
 ----------------------

-The provider is still in early 0.x.x stage.
-At the moment, releases will be performed manually for tags matching `vX.Y.Z`.
+This repository contains a github action to automatically build and publish assets for release when
+tag is pushed with pattern `v*` (ie. `v0.1.0`).

+[Gorelaser](https://goreleaser.com/) is used to produce build artifacts matching the [layout required](https://www.terraform.io/docs/registry/providers/publishing.html#manually-preparing-a-release)
+to publish the provider in the Terraform Registry.

-Once releases appear in GitHub Releases page, they will become available via the Terraform Registry.
+Releases will appear as **drafts**.
+Once marked as published on the GitHub Releases page, they will become available via the Terraform Registry.